webbower/validator/README.md

 ## Support

-`Validator` is written using only native ES5 functions except for `Object.setPrototypeOf()` which is available in IE11.
-If you need to support older than IE11, you'll need to polyfill `Object.setPrototypeOf()`.
-Additionally, ES6 syntax capabilities are used which requires transpilation for use in older browsers.

-Node.js is not currently supported but it is planned.
+`Validator` requires ES6 syntax transpilation and polyfills for `Symbol()` and `Object.setPrototypeOf()` if you need to support IE11.
+Proper IE11 support and Node.js support is planned.

 ## API